 As Yogi Berra, longtime player/manager for the Yankees, so clearly articulated, “Baseball is 80% mental, and the other half is physical.”
 While Yogi’s math was a little off, he captured the dual worlds of athletic performance.
 Impressive size, strength and speed is helpful but not sufficient for getting young athletes to the next level of competition.
 They need to be able to sense, perceive, process and react to the ever changing dynamics of a game to take advantage of their physical abilities.

-What is an Athlete Cognition Coach?
+What is an Athlete Cognition Consultant?

-- Education for coaches (and parents) on the latest research to understand how developing athletes learn sports skills and make in-game decisions.
+Educational presentations for coaches (and parents) on the latest research to understand how developing athletes learn sports skills and make in-game decisions.

-- Cognitive assessments that identify an athlete's strengths and weaknesses in:
+Vision and Cognitive assessments that identify an athlete's strengths and weaknesses in:

-- High Speed Decision Making
+High-Speed Decision Making

-- Integration of training with advanced sports analytics to show improvement and progress
+Integration of training with advanced sports analytics to show improvement and progress

 Who We Are

 Dan Peterson, M.S. - Co-Founder and Director

 Specializing at the intersection of neuroscience and sports performance, Dan combined twenty-five years of technology management experience with his second life as a sports dad and coach to explore how athletes make decisions.